southwick-associates/salicprep/github_vignettes/dashboard-management.md

 ### State-supplied Summary Data

-Certain states will send summarized data (of dashboard metrics) rather than sensitive license data.
+Certain states will send summarized data (of dashboard metrics) rather than sensitive license data (see [License History & Summary Data](https://github.com/southwick-associates/salicprep/blob/master/github_vignettes/history-summary.md).
 This will require validation on our part, and likely editing in certain cases (and back-and-forth with agency folks to resolve questions).
 A template workflow is available via [lictemplate](https://github.com/southwick-associates/lictemplate).

 ### Archived Documentation